j2jun/cse15l-lab-reports/lab-report-4-week-5.md

 ./biomed/1471-2148-2-8.txt
 ```

+As a result, you will receive all the text files, which have "1471-2148-2-" on the front of the file's name, in the biomed directory.

 Sometimes, instead of a file, you want to find a folder.
 You can use *find -name* to locate where the folder that is saved.
 (See the code below)

 **Example 1.3**